 Photographs tell the story of Wake Forest to a broad audience, one which expects our photographs to present a true and complete picture of the university.
-Now that technology has made it possible for anyone with a computer to alter the content and meaning of photographs, Communication and External Relations has developed guidelines for using photography.

 When using photographs in any Wake Forest publication, print or electronic, please abide by the following:

-Representation.
-Care should be taken to ensure that the photograph appropriately illustrates the point being made in your publication.
+Take care to ensure that the photograph appropriately illustrates the point being made in your publication.

 - Read the original caption for information about the contents of the photograph.
 Captions may be viewed in any picture editing application.